chrisemoulton/factual-java-driver/README.md

   </tr>
 </table>

-# Contribute
+# Submit

-The driver fully supports Factual's Contribute feature, which enables you to contribute edits to existing rows and/or contribute new rows of data in Factual tables.
+The driver fully supports Factual's Submit feature, which enables you to submit edits to existing rows and/or submit new rows of data in Factual tables.
 For information on deleting records, see Flag.

-*Note that the contribute feature is new and may not yet be available in the Factual API.
+*Note that the submit feature is new and may not yet be available in the Factual API.
 If you experience any errors, please check back at a later time.

-## Simple Contribute Examples
+## Simple Submit Examples

-The <tt>contribute</tt> method is a contribution to edit an existing row or add a new row:
+The <tt>submit</tt> method is a submission to edit an existing row or add a new row:

 	// Field-value mapping for an entity.
 	Map<String, Object> values = …;
 	Metadata metadata = new Metadata().user("my_username");

-	// Contribute the addition of a new row
+	// Submit the addition of a new row
-	Contribute contribute = new Contribute(values)
+	Submit submit = new Submit(values)
-	ContributeResponse resp = factual.contribute("global", contribute, metadata);
+	SubmitResponse resp = factual.submit("global", submit, metadata);

-    // Contribute a field update
+    // Submit a field update
-	Contribute contribute = new Contribute(values)
+	Submit submit = new Submit(values)
     .setValue("longitude", 100);
-	ContributeResponse resp = factual.contribute("global", "0545b03f-9413-44ed-8882-3a9a461848da",contribute, metadata);
+	SubmitResponse resp = factual.submit("global", "0545b03f-9413-44ed-8882-3a9a461848da",submit, metadata);

-	// Contribute an update for a field to become blank Contribute contribute = new Contribute(values)
+	// Submit an update for a field to become blank Submit submit = new Submit(values)
     .removeValue("longitude");
-	ContributeResponse resp = factual.contribute("global", "0545b03f-9413-44ed-8882-3a9a461848da",contribute, metadata);
+	SubmitResponse resp = factual.submit("global", "0545b03f-9413-44ed-8882-3a9a461848da",submit, metadata);

-## All Top Level Contribute Parameters
+## All Top Level Submit Parameters

 <table>
   <tr>